isaaclyman/wait-for-it/README.md

 `whatable.set(value)`: Sets the value of the Whatable.
 This can be called multiple times, but only future calls to `What(whatable)` will receive the latest value.

-`chainable.push(fn1, fn2, ..fnN)`: Adds one or more functions that return a Promise to the end of the Chainable's chain, meaning it will be called as soon as every other function has been called and its Promise has completed.
-The Chainable will revert to an incomplete state while the new Promise is incomplete.
+`chainable.push(fn1, fn2, ..fnN)`: Adds one or more functions that return an IWhenable or Promise to the end of the Chainable's chain, meaning it will be called as soon as every other function has been called and its IWhenable or Promise has completed.
+The Chainable will revert to an incomplete state until the new IWhenable or Promise is complete.

 ### Static methods

 `What(whatable)`: Returns a Promise representing the Whatable's state at the current moment.
 If it has never received a value, the Promise will resolve once a value is set.
 You generally should `What` a Whatable at the exact moment you need it.
 If you do so ahead of time, the value you resolve from the Promise may not be the most current value of the Whatable.
 You cannot `What` a Whenable.

 `When(whenable)`: Returns a Promise representing the Whenable's state at the current moment.
 If it is incomplete, the Promise will resolve the next time the Whenable completes.
 The Promise from a `When` call always resolves to `null`.
 You generally should `When` a Whenable at the exact moment you need it.
 If you do so ahead of time, the Promise may resolve before the Whenable's most up-to-date series of elements has been awaited.
-You can `When` a Whatable.
+The returned Promise resolves to an array of Promise rejection messages or IWhenable errors, if any.
+You can `When` a Whatable if you don't care about its value.

 `When(chainable)`: Returns a Promise representing the Chainable's state at the current moment.
 If it is incomplete, the Promise will resolve when the current chain of functions is finished.
 You generally should `When` a Chainable at the exact moment you need it.
 If you do so ahead of time, any functions you have `push`ed may still be incomplete when the Promise resolves.
+The returned Promise resolves to an array of Promise rejection messages or IWhenable errors, if any.

 ### Behaviors